jstedfast/MimeKit/README.md

 };
 ```

-A TextPart is a leaf-node MIME part with a text media-type.
-The first argument to the TextPart constructor
+A `TextPart` is a leaf-node MIME part with a text media-type.
+The first argument to the `TextPart` constructor
 specifies the media-subtype, in this case, "plain".
 Another media subtype you are probably familiar with
 is the "html" subtype.
-Some other examples include "enriched" and "csv".
+Some other examples include "enriched", "rtf", and "csv".

-The Text property is the easiest way to both get and set the string content of the MIME part.
+The `Text` property is the easiest way to both get and set the string content of the MIME part.

 ### Creating a Message with Attachments

-Attachments are just like any other MimePart, the only difference is that they typically have
+Attachments are just like any other `MimePart`, the only difference is that they typically have
 a Content-Disposition header with a value of "attachment" instead of "inline" or no
 Content-Disposition header at all.